Artoria2e5/PRCoords/README.md

 Typically PRCoords is only supposed to be ran on obfuscated input data, which are primarily Chinese coordinates.
-For this reason, initial implementations include this [very very rough](https://news.ycombinator.com/item?id=10965506) sanity check that spans a rectangle region on a mercator-projected map.
+For this reason, initial implementations include this [very very rough](https://news.ycombinator.com/item?id=10965506) sanity check that spans a rectangular region on a mercator-projected map.
-This check can be overridden by passing a boolean value, or may be not at all implemented in certain implemnetations if I am not in the right mood for doing silly things.
+This check can be overridden by passing a boolean value, or may be not at all implemented in certain languages if I am not in the right mood for doing silly things.

 There is an "insane" sanity check intended to approximate the range of Google